-We appreciate the Committee's efforts to develop the APRA discussion draft, however, we have initial concerns that the bill, as drafted, disproportionately and negatively impacts the industry sectors MSPC member associations represent.
-We appreciate the opportunity to work constructively with Committee members and staff to address the potential unintended consequences of new language in the APRA prior to its introduction and advancement in Committee markups, consistent with our past history of productive dialogue on the ADPPA.
+We appreciate Chair Cantwell's efforts to develop the APRA discussion draft with House Energy and Commerce Chair Rodgers, however, we have initial concerns that the bill, as drafted, disproportionately and negatively impacts the industry sectors MSPC member associations represent.
+We appreciate the opportunity to work constructively with Senate Commerce Committee members and their staff to address the potential unintended consequences of new language in the APRA prior to its introduction and advancement in Committee markups, consistent with our coalition's history of productive dialogue on past legislation, such as the ADPPA.